CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. In the **Messaging policies** page click on **Add**.

-   - Provide a name and description for the policy.
+   - Provide a name as **Disable giphy** and description for the policy.

    - Disable **Use Giphys in conversations** and **Delete sent messages**.
 You can explore through all the **Messaging policies** settings and select changes that you want.